cloud-native-toolkit/site-operator-guide/docs/resources/troubleshooting/index.md

 - Delete the `workspace` volume using `docker volume rm workspace`
   - If this command fails, you may first have to remove containers that reference the volume.
 User `docker ps` to list containers and `docker rm <container>` to remove a container.
 After you delete the container, re-run `docker volume rm workspace` to delete the `workspace` volume.
 - Use the `launch.sh` script reenter the container.
-- Use the `setupWorkspace.sh` script as described in the [README.md](./README.md) to reconfigure your workspace and continue with the installation process.
+- Use the `setupWorkspace.sh` script as described in the README in the repository to reconfigure your workspace and continue with the installation process.

 You should *never* use the `sudo` command to execute this automation.
 If you have to use `sudo`, then something is wrong with your configuration.